-If more than one for CSI (CQI/PMI/RI) reporting is configured by upper layers, and are determined for each CSI report, linked to the corresponding based on the parameters cqi-pmi-ConfigIndex and ri-ConfigIndex, respectively.
+If more than one CSI measurement subframe subset for CSI (CQI/PMI/RI) reporting is configured by upper layers, and are determined for each CSI report, linked to the corresponding subframe subset based on the parameters cqi-pmi-ConfigIndex and ri-ConfigIndex, respectively.

 ….

 For the calculation of CQI/PMI conditioned on the last reported RI, in the absence of a last reported RI the UE shall conduct the CQI/PMI calculation conditioned on the lowest possible RI as given by the bitmap parameter codebookSubsetRestriction.
-If more than one for CSI (CQI/PMI/RI) reporting is configured by upper layers, CQI/PMI is conditioned on the last reported RI linked to the same as CQI/PMI report.
+If more than one subframe subset for CSI (CQI/PMI/RI) reporting is configured by upper layers, CQI/PMI is conditioned on the last reported RI linked to the same subframe subset as CQI/PMI report.

 …